-Our author of the month Karen Cumming on which book marketing efforts led to the best results of her guide on navigating Ontario’s long-term care system
+Our authors of the month share insights on which marketing efforts led to the best results of their guide on navigating Ontario’s long-term care system

 Karen Cumming and Patricia Milne are sisters who guided their 98-year-old mother, Verna, through Ontario’s long-term care system.
 They found themselves lost in a confusing maze of paperwork, equipment rentals, health care workers and medication.
 It was scary and unfamiliar territory where they felt alone.
 After navigating Ontario’s long-term care system, they wrote and published The Indispensable Survival Guide to Ontario’s Long-Term Care System.

 Cumming and Milne have been featured on the CBC, Global News Radio and in the Hamilton Spectator.
 They have been interviewed on multiple podcasts as well as by influencers and bloggers on various social media platforms.
 In addition to online retailers, their book is available to purchase at various brick and mortar bookstores and over 100 copies of the book are available in libraries across Ontario.
 The sisters’ marketing efforts are paying off.
 Their book has sold thousands of copies this year alone and they are just getting started.
 Read the rest of the article to hear which marketing efforts yielded the best results as well as their advice to authors.

 Karen: I’m a freelance journalist, health promoter and teacher with a long career in radio and TV news.